-Cannabis may soon be just as normal to U.S. markets as alcohol and tobacco, but old market inefficiencies should not be yoked onto this new industry.
-As more states legalize recreational use and cannabis markets emerge, many parties are vying for control by influencing the drafting of legislation and rulemaking of regulations.
-This has already happened with the licensing of cannabis wholesalers, where state governments may mandate that a small number of entities be allowed to act as wholesalers where all cannabis must pass through between grower and retailer.
+Cannabis may soon be just as normal to U.S. markets as alcohol and tobacco, but that doesn’t mean old market inefficiencies should be yoked onto this new industry.
+As more states legalize recreational use and new cannabis markets emerge, many parties are vying for control by influencing the drafting of legislation and rulemaking of regulations.
+This has already happened with the licensing of cannabis wholesalers, where state governments may mandate that a small number of entities be allowed to act as wholesalers where all cannabis must pass through them between grower and retailer.

-One such instance that has been in the news occurred two months ago in Nevada.
-Nevada had it written into the state’s cannabis legalization law that only those who held a wholesale alcohol license could be granted a cannabis wholesale license, where the current liquor laws regulate who is licensed to sell wholesale.
-When the first day came for legal sales, there was an enormous lack of supply in dispensaries even though enough plants had been grown.
-The issue was that there were not enough distributors to handle the demand because too few alcohol wholesalers applied for a cannabis license.
+One such instance that has been in the news occurred in Nevada last year.
+Nevada had it written into the state’s cannabis legalization law that only those who held a wholesale alcohol license could be granted a cannabis wholesale license, in essence meaning the current liquor laws regulate who is licensed to sell wholesale.
+When the first day came for legal marijuana sales, there was an enormous lack of supply at dispensaries even though enough plants had been grown to meet the demand.
+The issue was that there were not enough distributors to handle the demand because too few alcohol wholesalers applied for cannabis licenses.

-Similarly, there have been attempts in Massachusetts by the tobacco industry to implement a similar wholesale structure where tobacco wholesalers would be responsible for cannabis distribution, regulation, and collection of taxes before the products pass onto the dispensaries.
+There was also attempts in Massachusetts by the tobacco industry to implement a similar wholesale structure where tobacco wholesalers would be responsible for cannabis distribution, regulation, and collection of taxes before the products pass to dispensaries.

-Why Certain Industries Lobby for this Regulatory Scheme and Why It is Implemented
+Why Certain Industries Lobby for this Regulatory Scheme and Why It’s Implemented

-It is common for industries to lobby governments during legislative debate and rulemaking to further their interests and influence the creation of an environment that is economically advantageous.
-With cannabis legalization, those companies that have the most potential of lost profits because of competition are those in the tobacco and alcohol industries, even though there has been evidence to the contrary.
+It’s common for industries to lobby governments during legislative debate and rulemaking in an effort to further their interests and influence the creation of an environment that is economically advantageous to them.
+With cannabis legalization, those companies that have the most potential of lost profits because of competition are the ones in the tobacco and alcohol industries, even though there has been both evidence in support of this concern and evidence to the contrary.

-Despite inconclusive evidence in the relation of cannabis sales to alcohol and tobacco, those industries have assumed losses as evidenced by their funding of campaigns against ballot initiatives that were attempting to legalize recreational cannabis.
+Despite inconclusive evidence in the relation of cannabis sales to alcohol and tobacco sales, those industries have assumed losses as evidenced by their funding of campaigns against ballot initiatives that were attempting to legalize recreational cannabis.
+The same is true of pharmaceutical companies that could lose millions per year to cannabis.
 When legalization is not defeated, these industries may try to control the distribution and increase prices with little competition and even further, may act in bad faith and attempt to stifle the market.

-The states also have some interest to allow such centralized distribution.
-In effect, it is like the governing agency is outsourcing the task of regulations at the wholesale level.
+The states also have some interest in allowing centralized distribution.
+In effect, it’s like the governing agency is outsourcing the task of regulations at the wholesale level.
 For the government, it takes less time to promulgate new rules when you can just carry over tobacco or alcohol wholesale regulations.
-In addition, it is easier to monitor fewer entities and those fewer wholesalers will probably have a higher level of compliance knowing they are under more frequent scrutiny.
+In addition, it’s easier to monitor fewer entities and those fewer wholesalers will probably have a higher level of compliance knowing they’re under more frequent scrutiny.

 Why Market Centralization is Bad for the Industry

 Overall, centralization of wholesalers is net loss for the industry.
-It may benefit the tobacco and alcohol wholesalers, but the costs are carried over to the growers, processors, dispensaries, and the consumers.
+It may benefit the tobacco and alcohol wholesalers, but the costs are carried over to the growers, processors, dispensaries, and ultimately, to the consumers.

 Second, unique to the cannabis market is the danger that increased cost of the product and transaction will just help the black market continue operation.
 Cannabis is already being taxed at a higher rate, which the black market may be able to undercut.
-Increased costs of regulations passed on to consumers will only make this more likely to occur.
+Increased costs of regulations that trickle down to consumers will only make this more likely to occur.

-Why It is Crucial to Dissuade Centralization of Distributors Before Implementation
+Why It’s Crucial to Dissuade Centralization of Distributors Before Implementation

-A possible argument by state agencies and lobbyists is that it is better to centralize distribution now in the early stages of legalization because cannabis is a new area, and it is better to be overcautious with regulation despite the costs.
+A possible argument for centralization by state agencies and lobbyists is that it’s better to centralize distribution now – in the early stages of legalization – because cannabis is a new area, and it’s better to be overcautious with regulation despite the costs.
 Also, the rules can always be tweaked to increase market efficiency once there is a clearer picture of how the industry will operate.